spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 script continues running, polling GEE every few seconds to check on the task status and update the database.
 The script writes a 'master list' of task 'keys' to a JSON file in the curent directory.
-This can be used with the a notebook to monitor total progress.
+This can be used with a notebook to monitor total progress.

 ## Monitoring Downloads